 Speaker 1: Difficult time for parents with the stresses of back to school and the pandemic.
-So how can you keep your kids healthy this fall?
+So how can you keep your Keeping Children healthy this fall?
 Dr. Erica Steele from Holistic Family Practice in Virginia Beach joins us now with some advice.
 Dr. Steele, your glowing, it’s so good to see you.

 Speaker 2: Thank you so much for having me again.
 Thank you.